dragosroua/CellKit/Documentation/Examples/BasicUsage.md

 }
 ```

-These examples demonstrate how CellKit can be used across various app types and scenarios, from simple lists to complex data displays, all with minimal code and consistent styling.
+These examples demonstrate how MetaCellKit can be used across various app types and scenarios, from simple lists to complex data displays, all with minimal code and consistent styling.